USS Harvey C. Barnum Jr. (DDG 124) Commissioning Ceremony

 |0

-This work, USS Harvey C. Barnum Jr. (DDG 124) Commissioning Ceremony [Image 2 of 2], by SN Oliver McCain Vieira, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Harvey C. Barnum Jr. (DDG 124) Commissioning Ceremony, by Austin Rooney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.